 5Indicates only approximate dry-fill capacity.
 Some applications may vary based on cooler size and if equipped with an in-tank cooler.
-The amount of transmission fluid and fluid level should be set Verify the fluid level after operating vehicle to ensure correct fluid level. by the indication on the dipstick's normal operating range.
+The amount of transmission fluid and fluid level should be set by the indication on the dipstick's normal operating range.